 If you or a loved one has been arrested, has been charged with a crime, or is being investigated for a crime, you should seek the guidance of a skilled attorney.
 I firmly believe in providing personalized attention to each and every client.
-My firm proudly represents people throughout Oakland, Macomb, Wayne Counties, and the surrounding areas.
-For a free consultation with a criminal defense attorney in Detroit, call or text me at 248-310-3399 or contact us online.
-I can represent people who need a drug offenses attorney or representation in facing charges of domestic violence or other violent crimes, weapons offenses, or any other felonies or misdemeanors.
+My firm proudly represents people throughout Oakland, Macomb, and Wayne Counties, as well as the surrounding areas.
+For a free consultation with a criminal defense attorney, call or text me at (248) 310-3399 or contact us online.

 I represent clients who have retained my services for criminal matters and have been practicing criminal defense exclusively since 1995.
 I spend most of my day in court, which means I have the experience and confidence you require when it is time for you to go to court.
 I will always appear with you.
 My experience as a criminal defense attorney is supported by my work in the District and Circuit courts throughout Michigan.
 I have represented clients who are charged with crimes in other states, as well.Learn More